Information for current students and residents

 5.5.
 Smoking Policy

 The College recognises that smoking causes a hazard to health to both smokers and non-smokers and can constitute a fire hazard.
-Accordingly, the College does not allow Fellows, staff, students, visitors, conference guests, contractors or members of the public to smoke or vape in any part of its premises, other than in Designated Smoking Areas which is located near maintenance.
+Accordingly, the College does not allow Fellows, staff, students, visitors, conference guests, contractors or members of the public to smoke or vape in any part of its premises, other than in the Designated Smoking Area which is located near Maintenance Building on the main College site.
+Swirles Court is a non smoking site.

 5.5.1

-College premises include all buildings on the main site and Swirles Court, and other College premises such as graduate flats, the boathouse, the sports pavilion, and also College-owned vehicles are non smoking.
+College premises include all buildings on the main site and Swirles Court, and other College premises such as postgraduate flats, the boathouse, the sports pavilion, and also College-owned vehicles are non smoking.

 5.5.2